We put together this check engine light page as a helpful resource for car problems related to this troublesome light.

 Do not drive around with a P0300 series code problem.
 I use a Nissan check engine light repair example to help you diagnose engine misfire codes.

 My shop bought a laptop scan tool.
-I helped decide which one to get and then installed it.
+I took part in deciding which one to get and then installed it.
 Next I scanned the first vehicle.
 See what I think about the elm scan 5 laptop automotive scanners.

 I still prefer to hold a tool in my hands.
 The hand held scanner gets better every year. here is a review of one that has lots of features for around $75.
 See the 3040 line of car code scanners.